 Seeking to understand a loved one who is experiencing an eating disorder (ED) is an incredible act of love.
 It can be challenging and confusing, regardless of where the person is in the process.
 The road to recovery can be long and arduous, but your continued support is crucial to the success of the person experiencing the illness.

 Eating disorders are complex, layered, and not easily understood.
 As a person in recovery from an ED, I have experienced various attempts by friends and family to help me during the process.
-Some of these attempts have been intensely triggering and harmful; others have been healing in ways I didn’t know were possible.
+Some of these attempts have been intensely triggering and harmful; others have been healing in ways I didn’t know was possible.

 Most people are well-intentioned, but even the most loving individual can deliver words that cut deeply when he or she is uninformed.
 Keep in mind the following information is provided for friends and family, not someone on the treatment team.
 If you’re ever unsure about how to proceed, please consult with a licensed professional about the best approach for your loved one with an ED.

 This is, in my opinion, the most important piece of advice.
 Eating disorders alter the mind in such a way that a compliment on one’s appearance, however sweetly delivered or well-meaning, can cause great distress to the person receiving it.
 Compliments as seemingly innocuous as “You look healthy!” can lead a person to relapse.
 The reason for this is because if a person has lost a noticeable amount of weight using disordered behaviors, it is likely he or she received many compliments on that weight loss.
 In recovery, achieving a healthier body and mind may necessitate some weight gain.
 The term “healthy” becomes twisted into “I can tell you have gained weight.”
 Having a higher body weight and softer appearance is often feared in the mind of someone with an eating disorder (though not always).
 Pointing out bodily changes can be very distressing for the person with an ED.